What are the Benefits of Eating Pickles?

 People since ages claimed different benefits of pickles on health.
-Cleopatra said that eating food that was pickled helped her to maintain her beauty; Aristotle talked about the positive affects of pickled cucumbers.
+Cleopatra said that eating food that was pickled helped her to maintain her beauty; Aristotle talked about the positive effects of pickled cucumbers.

-One serving of dill pickles provide 30.2 micrograms of Vitamin K.
+- One serving of dill pickle provides 30.2 micrograms of Vitamin K.

-Pickle juice helps to maintain the electrolyte balance in the body during pregnancy as it contains sodium and potassium.
-With the increased amounts of fluids in the body, the need of electrolyte balance increases a bit in expecting mothers.
+Pickles are Good for Pregnant Women: Pickle juice helps maintain the electrolyte balance in the body during pregnancy as it contains sodium and potassium.
+With the increased amounts of fluids in the body, the need for electrolyte balance increases a bit in expecting mothers.
 Hence, a little pickle juice that contains salt balances these needs and helps with the normal growth of the baby.

 There are several benefits of pickles if the consumption is in moderation.
 Increased amounts of pickles in diet could cause a rise in blood pressure and in some cases, can prove to be carcinogenic.
 Hence, it is important to monitor the intake of pickles to enjoy all the benefits of this mouth-watering food item.

 Latest Publications and Research on PicklesInterim PET-directed therapy in limited stage Hodgkin lymphoma initially treated with ABVD. - Published by PubMed